 How Large of a Policy Maximum Do I Need?

-So once you consider all of these criteria, whats the answer?
+So once you consider all of these criteria, what's the answer?
 How high of a policy maximum do you really need?
-If youre an older traveler with pre-existing conditions going to the United States, youre likely to want a high policy maximum.
-But in most cases, you will need to weigh the risks of travel against how much you are willing to pay for your travel medical insurance.
+If you're an older traveler with pre-existing conditions going to the United States, you're likely to want a high visitors insurance policy maximum.
+But in most cases, you'll need to weigh the risks of travel against how much you're willing to pay for your travel medical insurance.

 Higher policy maximums are the safest option to make sure that all of your medical bills are covered.
 However, you may not want to pay the extra premiums if you do not expect to use all of the money.
 It is a personal choice that will vary from person to person.

-If you would like more advice tailored to your situation, please reach out to our licensed travel insurance experts .
-We will be happy to assist you in finding the perfect plan for your needs and deciding upon a policy maximum that works for you.
+If you'd like more advice tailored to your situation, please reach out to our Customer Success Team.
+We'll be happy to assist you in finding the perfect travel insurance plan and the right policy maximum that works for you.